-- Section 3 covers the Government’s Coronavirus Action Plan (3 March 2020) and Covid-19 Recovery Strategy (11 May 2020), as well as emergency legislation, and earlier pandemic guidance.
+- Section 3 covers the Government’s Coronavirus Action Plan (3 March 2020), the Social Care Action Plan (15 April 2020), and the Covid-19 Recovery Strategy (11 May 2020), as well as emergency legislation, and earlier pandemic guidance.

 - Section 4 sets out the Government’s additional funding commitments for health and social care providers to meet the additional demands arising from the Covid-19 outbreak.

 - Section 5 sets out some of the key workforce measures to support the health and care sectors, including encouraging new and returning staff, and volunteers.